onja-org/w2_css_js_mini_project/README.md

 ## 🆘 Need Help?

 If you get stuck on Stage 1, you can check the `solution` branch to see one approach to the styling and structure.
+[Here is a guide](https://www.howtogeek.com/789268/how-to-switch-branches-in-github/) on how to switch branches if you need help.
 Remember, there are many valid ways to achieve the requirements - the solution is just one example!

-**Remember**: Focus on creating something you're proud of.
-This is your chance to showcase everything you've learned about HTML and CSS while preparing for the JavaScript magic to come!